Nutex Health Inc (NUTX) Shares Down Despite Recent Market Volatility - News Heater

 Analysts’ Opinion of NUTX

-During the last 5 trading sessions, NUTX rose by +5.56%, which changed the moving average for the period of 200-days by -83.19% in comparison to the 20-day moving average, which settled at $0.1911.
-In addition, Nutex Health Inc saw -90.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NUTX fell by -2.70%, which changed the moving average for the period of 200-days by -83.18% in comparison to the 20-day moving average, which settled at $0.1906.
+In addition, Nutex Health Inc saw -90.53% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading